Debut (Björk album)

 Debut is the international debut studio album by Icelandic recording artist Björk, released in July 1993 by One Little Indian and Elektra Entertainment.
 It was produced by Björk and Nellee Hooper.
 It was Björk's first recording following the dissolution of her previous band, the Sugarcubes.
 The album departed from the rock style of her previous work and drew from an eclectic variety of styles, including electronic pop, house music, jazz and trip hop.

-Debut received critical acclaim from British music critics, though United States reviews were mixed.
+Debut received critical acclaim from British music critics, though American reviews were mixed.
 It exceeded sales expectations, charting at number two in Iceland, three in the United Kingdom, and 61 in the US.
 It was certified gold in Canada and platinum in the US, where it remains Björk's best-selling album.

 Five singles were released from Debut: "Human Behaviour", "Venus as a Boy", "Play Dead", "Big Time Sensuality" and "Violently Happy".
 All charted in the UK, with only "Human Behaviour", "Violently Happy" and "Big Time Sensuality" charting on dance and modern rock charts in the US.

 Background and production

 While performing as the vocalist of Icelandic alternative rock group the Sugarcubes, Björk approached Ásmundur Jónsson of Bad Taste and producer Derek Birkett of One Little Indian Records with a demo cassette of her own songs.
 The demo included versions of songs that appeared on Debut, including "The Anchor Song" and "Aeroplane".
 After the Sugarcubes went on hiatus, Björk moved to London, England, where she and Birkett worked on the details of what would become Debut.
 The Sugarcubes' music did not fit Björk's taste, and her contact with London's underground club culture of the late 1980s and early 1990s helped her find her own musical identity.
-She said: "As a music nerd, I just had to follow my heart, and my heart was those beats that were happening in England.
-And maybe what I'm understanding more and more as I get older, is that music like Kate Bush has really influenced me.
-Brian Eno.
-Acid.
-Electronic beats.
-Labels like Warp."
+Björk said in a 1993 interview that the guitar-driven rock in her previous work felt outdated, and that house music was "the only pop music that [was] truly modern… where anything creative [was] happening [at the time]."
+She said that "Kate Bush has really influenced [her]" as well as Brian Eno, acid house, "electronic beats" and "labels like Warp."

 Björk had already written half the songs for Debut, but had nothing recorded.
 She had written many of them years before moving to London, including "Human Behaviour", which she wrote as a teenager when she was in the Sugarcubes.
 She had put aside the songs as "I was in punk bands and [the songs] weren't punk".
 With no producer, she composed songs with 808 State member Graham Massey in a friend's home in Manchester, where she also wrote songs included on later albums, including "Army of Me" and "The Modern Things".